superbrothers/kubernetes-docs/docs/admin/kube-apiserver.md

       --service-account-key-file stringArray                    File containing PEM-encoded x509 RSA or ECDSA private or public keys, used to verify ServiceAccount tokens.
 The specified file can contain multiple keys, and the flag can be specified multiple times with different files.
 If unspecified, --tls-private-key-file is used.
 Must be specified when --service-account-signing-key-file is provided
       --service-account-lookup                                  If true, validate ServiceAccount tokens exist in etcd as part of authentication. (default true)
       --service-account-max-token-expiration duration           The maximum validity duration of a token created by the service account token issuer.
 If an otherwise valid TokenRequest with a validity duration larger than this value is requested, a token will be issued with a validity duration of this value.
+      --service-account-signing-endpoint string                 Path to socket where a external JWT signer is listening.
+This flag is mutually exclusive with --service-account-signing-key-file and --service-account-key-file.
+Requires enabling feature gate (ExternalServiceAccountTokenSigner)
       --service-account-signing-key-file string                 Path to the file that contains the current private key of the service account token issuer.
 The issuer will sign issued ID tokens with this private key.
       --service-cluster-ip-range string                         A CIDR notation IP range from which to assign service cluster IPs.
 This must not overlap with any IP ranges assigned to nodes or pods.
 Max of two dual-stack CIDRs is allowed.
       --service-node-port-range portRange                       A port range to reserve for services with NodePort visibility.
 This must not overlap with the ephemeral port range on nodes.
 Example: '30000-32767'.
 Inclusive at both ends of the range. (default 30000-32767)